Best Apps for Finding Free Campsites in 2026

 What is the best free app for finding free camping?

-RVParky is the most consistently recommended free camping app among experienced RVers, with no subscription and broad coverage of campgrounds, overnight parking, and dump stations.
+RVParky is the free camping app recommended most often in RV forums, with no subscription and broad coverage of campgrounds, overnight parking, and dump stations.
 Campendium and Freecampsites.net are strong complements for dispersed camping research.

 Is Campendium free or does it cost money?

 Campendium has a free tier that provides access to basic listings.
-The Pro plan ($35.99/year) opens filter access for site type, hookups, cell signal strength, and price.
-Most users find the free tier adequate for general browsing; Pro is worth it if you camp on dispersed land regularly.
+The Pro tier (now part of Roadpass Pro) opens filter access for site type, hookups, cell signal strength, and price.
+Verify current pricing at campendium.com, as tiers have changed since Campendium was acquired by Roadtrippers.

 Can I use iOverlander for free?